StudyFrenchSpanish

 After a month or two, the university declares the dates for the entrance test.
 They might announce the interview dates later.

-Based on the merit list or cut-off of the result and seat availability, you finally get admission to Ph.D.
+Based on the merit list or cut-off of the result and seat availability, you finally get admission to the Ph.D.

 Fees